 Are Glow In The Dark Driveways Real?

 First things first, yes!
-Glow in the dark driveways are a real thing.
+A glow in the dark driveway is a real thing.

 Glow in the dark driveways can make your driveway look awesome.
 They are super easy to make, and very cheap to do.

 Artist from all over the world have been implementing Glow Stones into their own art projects and into civic commissions.

 How To Make A Glow In The Dark Driveway?

 There are two ways you can do this:

 When you are laying down your concrete, you will need to get your glow stones and place them into the surface of the wet concrete.
 To avoid bumps and an uneven surface, make sure you push the glow stones into the concrete.